 The devotional for the officiating minister impacts the whole wedding experience.
 As the one who has the authority to perform the wedding before witnesses, the officiating minister sets the tone for the wedding, welcomes the guests as the hosts, leads the couple, and serves before God to fulfill the act of marrying the couple.

 Devotional for the Officiating Minister

 The officiating minister of a wedding has a long list of responsibilities.
-We won’t cover each and every one of them in this blog post.
+We won’t cover every one of them in this blog post.
 This article is designed to give those who serve as officiating ministers in a wedding inspiration for a devotional on the day of the wedding or leading up to the wedding.

-The Scripture found in Mark 7:37 is an excellent source of encouragement for believers.
+The Scripture in Mark 7:37 is an excellent source of encouragement for believers.
 It also fits very well for a devotional for an officiating minister.
 This passage reminds the reader that God always does things well.
-It also suggests that part of doing well is to do things with excellence:
+It also suggests that part of doing well is to do something with excellence:

 “People were overwhelmed with amazement.
 “He has done everything well,” they said.
-“He even makes the deaf hear and the mute speak.”
+“He even makes the deaf hear, and the mute speak.”

 Everyone from wedding guests to wedding party members to vendors will be able to tell that you have prepared yourself mentally, spiritually, and emotionally for the task ahead.

 Speaking of emotional preparation, the officiating minister is meant to be a source of strength and stability for the couple.
 This means that you will expect emotions present, especially from the bride and groom.
 However, the officiating minister must hold it together as much as possible.

 When I married one of my best friends, it was the most challenging wedding I did because I wanted to cry so badly, but I knew how important it was that I didn’t call.

 You are here for the couple on this particular day, and even if you are performing a wedding for a family member or close friend, do your best not to let your emotions, good or bad get to you, which will disrupt the ceremony.